oddbird/oddleventy/content/blog/2022/headed-playwright-in-wsl-docker.md

 wlog.log
 ```

-If you don't see "WSL" in your Start menu, or the `ls` command above fails with
+If you don't see "WSL" in your Start Menu, or the `ls` command above fails with
 `No such file or directory`, then your system is missing WSL entirely or is
 running an old version.
-Visit the [Microsoft Store](https://aka.ms/wslstorepage)
+Visit the [Microsoft
-to download an up-to-date version.
+Store](https://www.microsoft.com/store/productId/9P9TQF7MRM4R) to download an
+up-to-date version.

 Once you are all set up, we only need to follow the [official
 guide](https://github.com/microsoft/wslg/blob/main/samples/container/Containers.md):